avneets2103/SIH_INTERNAL_Round_2_HackSmiths/code/Readme.md

    ```
    This will start the server on port 4000 and you can access it by visiting http://localhost:4000 in your web browser.

-#### 2.2 .
+#### 2.2.
 Frontend
 1. **Install Dependencies**

-   Once you are inside the backend directory, install the necessary dependencies:
+   Navigate to the frontend directory and install the necessary dependencies:

    ```bash
    cd Website/Frontend